louisrawlins/blog/articles/hello-and-welcome.markdown

 ![Red desert](hello-and-welcome/red-desert.jpg "Red desert")

-You'll find plenty of experiments, on this blog.
+You'll find plenty of experiments on this blog.
 With media and teaching.
 With advertising and publishing.
 Storytelling.
 Working-styles.

 One of the biggest lessons I've learned since completing school is that the more rigidly I define my schedule, the less likely I am to complete what needs to be done with any amount of creativity.
 I am actively seeking knowledge on the impact of play in my everyday life and in education.
 I find that it fits anywhere from counseling and business to immersing myself in new situations like a dance in the woods, movement at work, or singing for fun.
 There is always a way to express and be heard.